General Rate Case FAQs

 How can I reduce water consumption?

 Water conservation is a California way of life.
-To help educate our customers about water conservation, we offer complimentary water check-ups, educational materials, and free low-flow devices.
+To help educate our customers about water conservation, we offer complimentary water check-ups and educational materials.
 Please visit our conservation section for more information.

 How do I learn more about rate increases?